vincentgarcia00/SFMC_MCP/README.md

 ## Usage Examples

 Once configured, you can use the SFMC tool in Claude Desktop to interact with your SFMC instance.
+Obviously, the scope of work of this MCP tool will be limited to the SFMC installed package access level you will set for this MCP.
-Here are some example queries:
+Here are some prompt examples:

 ### Query a Data Extension